aemc/bitcoin-testnet3/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and/or testing purposes.

 ### Prerequisites
-You will need to install Node.js and Express.
-See below for download links.
+You will need to install Node.js.
+See below for the download link.

 ### Installing
 1. Run ```$ git clone https://github.com/aemc/bitcoin-testnet3.git``` on the cli, or download the source code to a local directory of your choice.